 Dry food in Japan

 Nice to meet you!
-It is the blog spreading Japanese features, How Unique Japan.
+It is our blog, televising Japanese features, How Unique Japan.

-In this section, I would like to introduce Japanese preserved foods.
+In this section, we would like to introduce Japanese preserved foods.
 It is dry food.

 That method was effective.
 We Japanese successfully kept food, crops, leafy vegetables, and even fish meat edible for several months.

-Let’s see how the invention of preserved (dry) food worked in the old era.
+Let’s examine how the invention of preserved (dry) food was utilized in the past.

 The history of dry food in Japan

-Preserved (dry) food in Japan has an ancient/long history you might have imagined.
-Indeed, the pot from a ruin 4000 years ago showed pieces of dry food.
+Dry food in Japan has an ancient history you might have imagined.
+There is one example.
+An old pot from a ruin, over 4000 years old, showed pieces of dry food.
 They were shells and fish.
-So, ancient Japanese have already established the skill of food drying.
+So, ancient Japanese people had already established the skill of food drying.

-The method was not only for preservation, but it became a gift for loyalty or nobility occasionally due to its capability of stock.
+The method was not only for preservation, but it also became a gift for loyalty or nobility occasionally due to its stock.

-In the Edo era (It’s from 1603 to 1868), that habit became more official.
-Thus, some dry foods worked as presents (featured products in each prefecture) to the government of Edo.
+In the Edo era from 1603 to 1868, that habit became more official.
+Thus, some dry foods worked as presents (featured products in each prefecture) to the government and nobles of Edo.

 (If you want to know about the Edo era more, click here!)